Insider Trading Policy

 Part II.
 Restricted Persons

-Part II of this policy applies to the Pitney Bowes Inc. Board of Directors and to certain employees who have been notified of their designation as a Restricted Person.
-The policy statements and prohibitions set forth in Section I of this policy apply to all Restricted Persons.
-The provisions of Section II will govern to the extent that any requirement set forth in Part II conflicts with or is more restrictive than the requirements set forth in Part I.
+Part II of this policy applies to the Board, Section 16 officers and to certain employees who have been notified of their designation as a Restricted Person.
+The policy statements and prohibitions set forth in Part I of this policy apply to all Restricted Persons.
+The provisions of Part II will govern to the extent that any requirement set forth in Part II conflicts with or is more restrictive than the requirements set forth in Part I.

 A. Pre-clearance of Transaction in Pitney Bowes Stock